Nginx Plus

 - Gain information about TCP and UDP traffic: received and sent; speed, requires/responses amount, discarded traffic.

-- Gain information about TCP and UDP error responses: percentage of responses by server, percentage of each type of error responses.
+- Gain information about TCP and UDP error responses: percentage of responses by the server, percentage of each type of error response.

 Name | Description | Alert Condition | Recover Condition |